Bicycle Accidents

 Backovers — When a motorist backs out of a driveway or parking spot and runs into a passing bicyclist.
 Unfortunately, many children are injured in these types of crashes.
 Failure to check mirrors typically is the cause.

 If you believe that a motorist’s negligent or intentional misconduct caused a bike accident in Austin that harmed you or a loved one, you owe it to yourself to pursue your legal options.
+After you have sought out the appropriate medical attention and notified the police of the incident, your next steps will likely entail:

 • Bringing a claim against the at-fault motorist.
 If the car driver is at fault, you can file a claim through the driver’s liability insurance policy.